malariagen/HumanGWASWeb/README.md

 HumanGWASWeb
 ============
-Web application for browsing GWAS data
+A web application for browsing GWAS data